arnavk23/Annie-Docs/docs/contributing.md

 - `new-content` - Requests for new documentation
 - `good-first-issue` - Good for newcomers

-## 💬 Getting Help
+## Getting Help

 - **GitHub Discussions**: Ask questions about contributing
 - **Issues**: Report bugs or request features
-- **Email**: Contact maintainers directly

-## 🎉 Recognition

-Contributors are recognized in:
-- GitHub contributors list
-- Release notes for significant contributions
-- Special mentions for major improvements

 ---

-Thank you for helping make Annie's documentation better! 🚀
+Thank you for helping make Annie's documentation better!